Eritrean Refugee in Shagarab, Sudan

 I have now lived in Addis Ababa for 5 years as an urban refugee.
 I still have scars from the journey because I buried 42 people along the way, the oldest being only 32 years old.

-These days, I think a lot about why I left my country in the first place, but I had no choice.
-When I still see my fellow Eritreans making the journey, it really breaks my heart me especially knowing that approximately 16 000 Eritreans are locked up in Libya and people are still going.
+These days, I think a lot about why I left my country , but I had no choice.
+When I still see my fellow Eritreans making the journey, it really breaks my heart especially knowing that approximately 16 000 Eritreans are locked up in Libya and people are still going.
 Because of my experience, I am even more committed to letting the people know my story as a lesson of what can happen.”

 Male Urban Eritrean Refugee, Addis Ababa, Ethiopia